Complex Number Calculator | Rectangular Polar (Phasor) Converter

 (a+bi)-(c+di) = (a+c)-(b+d)i

-To multiply complex numbers a+bi and c+di, use the usual laws of algebra keeping in mind that i2 = -1.
+To multiply complex numbers a+bi and c+di, the complex number multiplication calculator uses the usual laws of algebra and uses the fact that i2 = -1.

 (a+bi)*(c+di) = (ac-bd)+(ad+bc)i

-To divide complex numbers a+bi and c+di, first multiply both the numerator and denominator by (c-di), and then use the usual laws of algebra keeping in mind that i*i = -1.
+The complex number division calculator uses the result of the following algebraic simplification to divide complex numbers a+bi and c+di, first multiply both the numerator and denominator by (c-di), and then use the usual laws of algebra noting that i*i = -1.

 (a+bi) / (c+di) = (a+bi)(c-di) / (c2 + d2)